 Translational health science requires collaboration among many stakeholders so team-based projects will be an important part of the curriculum.
 The team projects will not always include other doctoral learners however; it is conceivable that you will be asked to engage relevant stakeholders from your community or professional network in selected projects.
 We recognize the added difficulty of conducting team-based projects for busy professionals, therefore we are committed to keeping team-based projects short-term (e.g., conducted during the residency weekends) with assessments based on products controlled individually (e.g., team analysis), when feasible.

 Currently there are no specialized accreditations that are relevant to this program.
+The George Washington University is regionally accredited by Middle States Commission.

-The didactic portion of the program will take 5 sequential semesters, including summers, to complete and the dissertation proposal defense will occur in the 6th semester.
+The didactic portion of the program will take 5 sequential semesters, including summers, to complete and the dissertation proposal defense will occur following the 6th semester.
 Once your proposal is approved, you would move into the dissertation phase of the program, which typically may take 1-3 years depending on your research question, methodology, and data collection.

 Summer sessions begin in late-May/early June and end in mid-August.

 The dissertation will be the typical 5 chapter format, which includes research methodology, which can be quantitative, qualitative, or mixed.
 We encourage students to identify dissertation topics that align with their current work, when possible, although not necessary.
+Students are not permitted to collect data to be used for dissertation before ALL program approvals have been obtained.

 The online coursework will be conducted asynchronously, but there will be quite a bit of interactivity through the various learning tools, such discussion forums, voice thread, wikis, and blogs.
+On occasion, learning is enhanced through synchronous sessions that are not mandatory (but highly encouraged).

 In terms of the dissertation committee, yes, students will be permitted and encouraged to identify members from other departments, schools and even external to GW.
-Since the Ph.D. program is cohort-based with a fixed tuition price, there are limited opportunities for enrolling in electives outside of the George Washington School of Medicine and Health Sciences.
+Since the PhD program is cohort-based with a fixed tuition price, there are limited opportunities for enrolling in electives outside of the George Washington School of Medicine and Health Sciences.

 Career trajectories in the field of translational health sciences are numerous and expected to continue to grow as political, social, economic and other factors drive the need for a transdisciplinary and effective approach to complex health problems.
 Several areas we can anticipate at this time include, but are not limited to: